Sending reports, updates and notifications: Find answers

 To tell Ofsted about a significant event, use our report a serious childcare incident form.
 You will be asked to choose a category of incident.
 If you’re not sure which one to choose, pick the category that most closely fits what you want to report.

-How do I complain or raise a concern about the childcare provider I work for (or used to work for)?
+How do I whistleblow or complain about the childcare provider I work for (or used to work for)?

+If you feel unable to raise your concern with the provider, or want to complain about a childcare provider that you work for, or used to work for, contact Ofsted with your concerns by emailing CIE@ofsted.gov.uk.
+It is important to know that this will not count as whistleblowing and does not provide you with employment protections set out under whistleblowing law.
 Include your full name, contact details, and the details of the provider you are concerned about.
-We will not tell your employer who has raised the complaint or share any of your personal information with them.
+We will not share any of these details with your employer.
 However, if we discuss the complaint with them, they may know who you are based on the details of your complaint.

 Children's social care reports, updates and notifications